skissler/MiceAndMobility/notes/README.md

 <img src="2022-07-18-dinfhist.png" style="width:50%">
 </p>

-Seems like this will be much more informative.
+Seems like this will be much more informative (for the step function, for example, we wouldn't see any infections occurring past $d^* $).